Proposal to raise North Carolina marriage age to 16 gets OK

 Current law has no minimum age gap between the spouses, and children as young as 14 can get married if they become pregnant and if a judge allows it.
 Parental permission has otherwise been required beginning at 16.

 House and Senate legislators joined women’s rights advocates and child protection groups this year to raise the marriage age.
 They had tried to raise it to 18 with no exceptions, but some lawmakers remained comfortable keeping certain marriages involving a child or two youths as an option.
-Still, marriage reform advocates were pleased with the agreed-to higher threshold.
+Still, marriage reform advocates, and Cooper, were pleased with the agreed-to higher threshold.

+“While the legislation falls short of raising the age of marriage to 18, the governor supports this step toward ending child marriage in North Carolina and more protections for children,” Cooper spokesperson Mary Scott Winstead wrote in an email.

 With adjoining states raising the minimum to 16 or 17 in recent years, North Carolina has become a destination locale for out-of-state couples in which one marriage applicant is a minor, officials and bill advocates said.